Cast your mind back to the last time you felt jealousy or envy.

 Envy is different, typically it's when we want something another person has.
 Envy probably has it’s roots in survival such as the distribution of wealth, status, belonging and food.
 So tribal.

-Jealousy and envy contain a degree of anger and fear and often hatred.
-The origins of these emotions are designed to galvanise us into battle, to warn off potential and actual threats to our survival - to deter other women.
+Jealousy and envy contain a degree of anger, fear and often hatred.
+The origins of these emotions are designed to galvanise us into battle, to warn off potential and actual threats to our survival and to deter other women.

 Us humans are not designed to be perfect, natural selction (predominantly via women) means that the force molds us into genetically controlled traits that allow us to survive long enough to reproduce and raise our kids.

-Those of us who reproduce will pass their genes onto others - the next generation.
+Those of us who reproduce will pass their genes onto others, the next generation.
 Designs that hamper survival in youth tend to be weeded out once we pass our reproductive years.
 If not it becomes a declaration of our inferiority.

 We witness both jealousy and envy today especially on social media and especailly as women continue to compete for the attention of men.
 The pervasiveness of technology means our brains are living through a time of comparison that has never before been experienced.
 Jealousy and envy are hiding behind every social media post.
 We are continually triggered.